 The Gold Humanism Honor Society (GHHS) is a national honor medical society whose purpose is to recognize individuals who are exemplars of humanistic patient care and who can serve as role models, mentors, and leaders in medicine.
 The society's goals are to promote humanism and patient-centered care throughout the medical profession.
 The School of Medicine has a GHHS chapter, which consists of faculty, resident and student members.
 Student members are elected during the last two years of medical school.
 Students elected into GHHS are those who, in the judgment of their peers and the local chapter, have demonstrated excellence in humanistic clinical care, leadership, compassion, and dedication to service.
 By national guidelines, the total number of students that can be elected from a class may not exceed fifteen percent (15%) of the number graduating.
-For more information, students should refer to the national GHHS site, or contact the GHHS staff coordinator directly via email, uwgold@uw.edu.
+For more information, students should refer to the <a href="mailto:national-dh-mai